Comments on the

 Adopted at the 1992 Annual Convention

 This position statement remained on its Web site until 2007.
 Since then, I have not been able to locate it on the site.
-In 2013, the AANP revised its position statement on homeopathy by adding a paragraph about electrodiagnostic testing.
+In 2011, the AANP revised its position statement on homeopathy by adding a paragraph about electrodiagnostic testing which stated: "Electro-diagnostic testing is an investigational tool.
+Electro-diagnostic testing should be used according to accepted protocol and it is recommended that it not be relied on as the sole determinant in homeopathic prescribing."

 For Additional Information